Survival Kits for Senior Citizen Care – A Must Have At Home

 First Aid Kit

 You might be left alone to look after yourself without support from another person.
 Also, you might be too far away from specialized medical equipment at your home care facility.
-A first aid kit lets you treat minor burns or cuts.
+A first aid compact kit lets you treat minor burns or cuts.
 It may even help you manage serious injuries such as broken bones while you wait for help to arrive.

-First Aid Only 298 Piece All-Purpose First Aid Emergency Kit
+298 Piece All-Purpose First Aid Emergency Kit

 Canned Food and Water